amplitude/Amplitude-iOS/README.md

     [[Amplitude instance] identify:identify];
     ```

 6. `prepend`: this will prepend a value or values to a user property.
+Prepend means inserting the value(s) at the front of a given list.
 If the user property does not have a value set yet, it will be initialized to an empty list before the new values are prepended.
 If the user property has an existing value and it is not a list, it will be converted into a list with the new value prepended.

     ``` objective-c
     NSMutableArray *array = [NSMutableArray array];